I’ve had a number of emails from people checking that Sofia and I are ok – we are.

 I’m safe at home and Sofia is safe in her office.
 She’s near Bank tube, which is in the middle of it – but she’s safe.
 She was in the Central Line tunnel near Liverpool Street station when it happened, but fortunately for us that was not the tube line the incident occurred on.

 Form the view from my window here in Bethnal Green I can see Liverpool Street area, including the ‘London Gherkin’.
 There are a number of helicopters buzzing around, including the “Sky News ‘Coptor” which is beaming pictures back from the scene and I’m watching on TV.
 I can also see that the London Air Ambulance helicopter, which is based near by to me at the Royal London, has been ferrying casualties away from the scene.
+UPDATE: It turns out the air ambulance was used to ferry doctors to each of the scenes, in addition to carrying patients back.

 I heard about this just after 9am, when it was announced there had been “power surges”, however the timing of this – both the day after the London Olympics announcement and also with the G8 conference – it immediately seemed to me that this could be a terrorist attack.